code-with-dilip/explore-kotlin/README.md

 - In general, lambdas are normally compiled to anonymous classes.
   - But that means every time you use a lambda expression, an extra class is created; and if the lambda captures some variables, then a new object is created on every invocation
   - This introduces runtime overhead, causing an implementation that uses a lambda to be less efficient than a function that executes the same code directly.
+  - This causes the code that uses lambda to be less efficient compared to the regular function.
 - **Inline functions** are present in kotlin to remove the runtime overhead of creating anonymous classes for every lambda invocation.
-  - This causes the code that uses lambda to be less efficient compared to the regular function.
   - This can be avoided in kotlin by defining the function to be inline.
+  -

 #### How inlining works
 - When a function is defined with inline modifier,  the function's body is inlined in the spot where the inline function is invoked.
+- When the function is inlined, the body of the lambda expression that’s passed as an argument is substituted directly into the resulting code.

 #### Working Example